 TSBA members can take advantage of the opportunity to consult with TSBA legal staff on a variety of issues dealing with the application of school law in their districts.

-For a nominal fee, TSBA's staff attorney is available to provide limited on-site legal assistance to member school boards.
 Members also enjoy discounted rates for the Tennessee School Law Quarterly (SLQ), a quarterly publication summarizing recent attorney general opinions and cases affecting public schools, and the Summer Law Institute, an annual two-day seminar focusing on hot topics in school law.

 Meetings and Workshops

 TSBA conducts the following annual events for its members at a minimum registration fee: For a complete description of each meeting click on "Meetings" on our Web site.